sathishc/todolist/README.md

 ## Initialize the front-end and add necessary libraries
 ```
-amplify init --y
+amplify init
 ```

-to initialize the amplify project with default parameters and AWS default profile.
+and initialize the amplify project with default parameters.
+Choose an AWS profile or provide accessKey/secret/region to configure the account and region of your choice.

 Install Amplify javascript libraries needed from within the root folder of the repository

 ```
 npm install --save aws-amplify @aws-amplify/ui-react